bryanlammon/supra/readme.md

 Supra normally assumes that the first footnote in a document is numbered 1.
 If you plan to later change the numbers for any footnotes in the Word document—say, to start at a later number—then you need to offset the footnote counter.
 The offset counter is invoked with the `-f` or `--offset` argument.
-The first footnote will be treated as the offset + 1.
+The first footnote will be treated as the provided offset + 1.
 So, for example, to treat the second footnote in the document as footnote 1, you would follow the argument with `-1`

 ```sh